In addition to the information below, please feel free to review my Linkedin Profile.

 As the source of this scurrying running yo-yo effect, Cooley was not making the rest of our wet and burdened 1200-soldier battalion happy.
 The problem was quickly becoming about them and the nagging officers, and not Cooley, the person who was actually struggling with the march.

-As his squad leader and a fellow short guy, I first I fell back to his place in line.
-Then, I paced him and observed his stride: straight-legged and stumpy; slamming his heel into the pavement every step.
+As his squad leader and as a fellow short guy, I had two reasons to help Cooley.
+I paced him and observed his stride: straight-legged and stumpy; slamming his heel into the pavement every step.
 Diagnosing the problem quickly, I taught him a trick that, while effective, looked ridiculous.
 I squatted like Groucho Marx and shuffled forward with bent legs in long strides, and coaxed him to do the same.
 Because I looked like an idiot, he refused at first, but by persisting and quoting and imitating Groucho (“I intend to live forever, or die trying.” and the topical, “Military intelligence is a contradiction in terms.”)
 I wore down Cooley’s reluctance and he tried the shuffle.
 This solved the rigid-stride problem by forcing him to bend his knees and distribute the weight of his gear across his entire body, allowing him to catch up in the line.

 After a hesitant start, Cooley’s helmet was suddenly gliding smoothly, around belt-level on the rest of the guys in the squad, causing laughter up and down the line.
 Soon the aggressive threats to his fallbacks turned into cheers as the “Groucho-Glide,” caught him up whenever he fell behind.
 Gradually, he learned that by alternating between his normal stride and the glide, he ceased falling back.
 About the same time, the rest of the squad realized this, so they groucho-shuffled with him whenever he did straggle a bit.
 Monitoring these developments, I returned to my own place in the line, and tried to act like the march wasn’t killing me as well.
 We crossed the finish line-all of us-at 0330AM that morning.